Blepharoplasty surgery Perth

 What can I achieve with blepharoplasty surgery?

-Remove loose or sagging skin that creates folds and makes you look older, or impairs your vision
+Remove loose or sagging skin that causes folds or visual obstruction

 Reduce puffy-looking eyes